 It is really important not to use undue force and not to keep the iron on too long.
 This is cruel and damaging.
 Extreme force can even result in fractured skulls.

-- Because their skulls are smaller and thinner than calf skulls, goat kids are more prone to injury from excess force or deep burns.
+- Because their skulls are smaller and thinner than calf skulls, goat kids are more prone to injury, including brain injury, from excess force or deep burns.